quicwg/base-drafts/draft-ietf-quic-recovery.md

-When packet protection keys are discarded (see Section 4.9 of {{QUIC-TLS}}), all packets that were sent with those keys can no longer be acknowledged because their acknowledgements cannot be processed anymore.
+When packet protection keys are discarded (see Section 4.9 of {{QUIC-TLS}}), all packets that were sent with those keys can no longer be acknowledged because their acknowledgments cannot be processed anymore.
 The sender MUST discard all recovery state associated with those packets and MUST remove them from the count of bytes in flight.